neoclide/coc.nvim/Readme.md

 ## Sources

-Navtie sources are impletemented in javascript and are enabled by default.
+Native sources are implemented in javascript and are enabled by default.

 Name         | Description                                             | Use cache   | Supported filetypes